 3. Create a visually appealing comparison table

-Enter the comparison chart: an accessible, easy-to-digest, and visually appealing way to compare your product with competitors.
+A comparison chart is an accessible, easy-to-digest and visually appealing way to compare your product with competitors.

 Competitor comparison chart example

-To make sure your brand stand out, place it first in the comparison and highlight it in some way, like we did for our client Hilton Head Health:
+To make sure your brand stands out, place it first in the comparison and highlight it in some way, like we did for our client Hilton Head Health:

 To craft this chart, we conducted extensive competitor research for Hilton Head Health.
 And if we couldn’t find a detail or two, such as pricing information?